-- a) GRANT the licence subject to such conditions as are consistent with the operating schedule accompanying the application; MODIFIED to such extent as the Licensing sub-committee considers necessary for the promotion of the licensing objectives and any relevant mandatory condition - b) EXCLUDE from the licence any of the licensable activities applied for. - c) REFUSE to specify a person in the licence as premises supervisor - d) REJECT the application. - 11.
-Members of the Licensing Act 2003 Licensing Sub Committee are reminded of their duty under section 17 of the Crime and Disorder Act 1998 to consider the crime and disorder implications of their decisions and the Licensing Authority's responsibility to co operate in the reduction of crime and disorder in the Borough
+- 1. Grant the licence subject to such conditions as are consistent with the operating schedule accompanying the application; modified to such an extent as the Licensing Sub Committee considers appropriate for the promotion of the licensing objectives and any relevant mandatory condition. - 2.
+Refuse to specify a person in the licence as a designated premises supervisor. - 3.
+Reject the application.

+Members of the Licensing Act 2003 - Licensing Sub - Committee are reminded of their duty under section 17 of the Crime and Disorder Act 1998 to consider the crime and disorder implications of their decisions and the Licensing Authority's responsibility to co - operate in the reduction of crime and disorder in the Borough